fedefary/signer/README.md

 ***@Sign***

 This annotation must be placed on the client method inside wich the http call is made with Spring RestTemplate client.
-The library will add the necessary headers to the request that contain the signature, everything happens transparently for the user.
+The library will attach the necessary header to the request that contain the signature, everything happens transparently for the user.

 ***@Signed***